dials/dials_scratch/tn/SPring-8-BL02B1/README.md

 10.69   0.42  33569  18238   1.84  63.30   184.8    16.7  0.064   0.090  0.063   0.131  0.970*   0.000
 ```

+## Sweep 4

+This worked in the same way as the sweep 1.

+## Sweep 1+4

+This didn't work.
+Clearly the fixed rotation and/or the setting rotation are wrong.

 ## Issues

-- [] This is PAD, not CCD.
+- [ ] This is PAD, not CCD.
-- [] Test other sweeps with non-zero two theta angles.
+- [ ] Test sweeps with non-zero two theta angles (XRDa-155 does not have such sweeps, though).
+- [ ] Multi-sweep indexing is not working.
-- [] The beam center is off; is the header wrong or is my interpretation wrong?
+- [ ] The beam center is off; is the header wrong or is my interpretation wrong?
-- [] I don't know if the hand is correct; the test data is P-1 so I cannot check.
+- [ ] I don't know if the hand is correct; the test data is P-1 so I cannot check.
-- [] Ideally SPring-8 people should use full CBF.
+- [ ] Ideally SPring-8 people should use full CBF.
 If they don't, our converter should write full CBF.